Docky37/alerts/readme.md

 **GET - http://localhost:8080/medicalRecord/{lastName}/{firstName}**   >>> returns the medical record if exists in DB.

-	Response: 200 An array of MedicalRecord or 404 Not found for example /firestation/29 15th St returns :
+	for example /firestation/29 15th St returns :
 	    {
-	        "id": 2,
 	        "firstName": "Jacob",
 	        "lastName": "Boyd",
 	        "birthDate": "03/06/1989",